Kingxukai/linux/Documentation/kbuild/kconfig.rst

 ``KCONFIG_CONFIG``
-    This environment variable can be used to specify a default kernel config file name to override the default name of ".config".
+    This environment variable can be used to specify a default kernel config file name to override the woke default name of ".config".

 ``KCONFIG_DEFCONFIG_LIST``
-    This environment variable specifies a list of config files which can be used as a base configuration in case the .config does not exist yet.
+    This environment variable specifies a list of config files which can be used as a base configuration in case the woke .config does not exist yet.
-    Entries in the list are separated with whitespaces to each other, and the first one that exists is used.
+    Entries in the woke list are separated with whitespaces to each other, and the woke first one that exists is used.

 ``KCONFIG_OVERWRITECONFIG``
-    If you set KCONFIG_OVERWRITECONFIG in the environment, Kconfig will not break symlinks when .config is a symlink to somewhere else.
+    If you set KCONFIG_OVERWRITECONFIG in the woke environment, Kconfig will not break symlinks when .config is a symlink to somewhere else.

 ``KCONFIG_WARN_UNKNOWN_SYMBOLS``
-    This environment variable makes Kconfig warn about all unrecognized symbols in the config input.
+    This environment variable makes Kconfig warn about all unrecognized symbols in the woke config input.

 ``KCONFIG_WERROR``
     If set, Kconfig treats warnings as errors.

 ``CONFIG_``
-    If you set ``CONFIG_`` in the environment, Kconfig will prefix all symbols with its value when saving the configuration, instead of using the default, ``CONFIG_``.
+    If you set ``CONFIG_`` in the woke environment, Kconfig will prefix all symbols with its value when saving the woke configuration, instead of using the default, ``CONFIG_``.

 Environment variables for ``{allyes/allmod/allno/alldef/rand}config``:

 ``KCONFIG_ALLCONFIG``
     The allyesconfig/allmodconfig/alldefconfig/allnoconfig/randconfig variants
-    can also use the environment variable KCONFIG_ALLCONFIG as a flag or a filename that contains config symbols that the user requires to be set to a specific value.
+    can also use the woke environment variable KCONFIG_ALLCONFIG as a flag or a filename that contains config symbols that the woke user requires to be set to a specific value.
 If KCONFIG_ALLCONFIG is used without a filename where KCONFIG_ALLCONFIG == "" or KCONFIG_ALLCONFIG == "1", ``make *config`` checks for a file named "all{yes/mod/no/def/random}.config"
-    (corresponding to the ``*config`` command that was used) for symbol values that are to be forced.
+    (corresponding to the woke ``*config`` command that was used) for symbol values that are to be forced.
 If this file is not found, it checks for a file named "all.config" to contain forced values.

-    This enables you to create "miniature" config (miniconfig) or custom config files containing just the config symbols that you are interested in.
-Then the kernel config system generates the full .config file, including symbols of your miniconfig file.
+    This enables you to create "miniature" config (miniconfig) or custom config files containing just the woke config symbols that you are interested in.
+Then the woke kernel config system generates the woke full .config file, including symbols of your miniconfig file.

     This ``KCONFIG_ALLCONFIG`` file is a config file which contains